AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 ### About Compile

-1. How many commands in alaya-truffle？

-   Refer to  alaya-truffle develop guide [Reference here](https://platon-truffle.readthedocs.io/en/alaya/).
+1. What are the commands of alaya-truffle and how to use them?

+   For Alaya-truffle Development Manual, [refer here](https://platon-truffle.readthedocs.io/en/alaya/).

-2. Why contract syntax cannot be verified?
+2. Why does the contract fail to pass the syntax verification?

-   Solidity 0.4.x has a great different with 0.5.x, detail info refer to [Reference here](https://solidity.readthedocs.io/en/develop/).
+   There are major changes between solidity contract 0.4.x version and 0.5.x version.
+For the specific syntax, [refer here](https://solidity.readthedocs.io/en/develop/)

-3. Why truffle doesn't compile?
+3. What if Alaya-truffle failed to execute truffle compile?

-   Confirm the contract version same as the version specified in the truffle-config.js.
+   Confirm whether the version number in the compiled contract file is consistent with the version number specified in `truffle-config.js`.
-   Contract syntax be writed in a wrong way.

-4. Why the contract can not be deployed by truffle migrate?

-   Confrim the blockchain network info be configured correctly.
-   Confirm the account address be configured correctly.
+   The syntax may be wrong.
+You can fix it according to the command line prompts before compiling.

+4. What if Alaya-truffle failed to execute truffle migrate deployment contract?

+   Confirm whether the configuration information of the connected chain in `truffle-config.js` and the user's wallet address are correct.

-5. Deploying a contract with a parameter constructor using the command `truffle migrate` failed.
+5. What if truffle failed to deploy a constructor contract with parameters?

-   For example, A.sol
+   Take the contract A.sol as an example.
+In the `migrations/2_initial_A.js file`, confirm whether to add the construction parameter information.
+For example: The A.sol constructor format is as follows:
     ```
     Constructor(uint256 a, string memory b, string memory c) public {}
     ```
-   2_initial_A.js configured as follow：
+   The `2_initial_A.js` file configuration is as follows:
     ```
     const A = artifacts.require("A");
     module.exports = function(deployer) {